babeltrace2-convert(1)

 This automatic source component discovery mechanism is possible thanks

-to component classes which support the babeltrace.support-info
+to component classes which support the babeltrace.support-info query

 object (see babeltrace2-query-babeltrace.support-info(7)).